TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Duplicate the updaters to exe/sfx files without "updater" suffix for old clients to update successfully
 - Update existing links on Discord

-- Fullscreen issue on mac
-	- Perhaps always use system cursor

-- MacOS fixes
-	- GLFW_SAMPLES to 0
-	- Research the option to making this an app.zip
-	- Fix alt/ctrl buttons and the tilde
-	- Though not sure if it isn't just our keyboard screwed up

 - Right now "USE_GLFW" is synonymous with building on Mac.
 Perhaps a better naming is in order?
-- Enable VSync by default on mac or just don't set the interval?

 - Fix those mag refills please